Informatievlaanderen/VSDS-LDES-E2E-testing/tests/035.relative-urls/README.md

 # LDES Client Can Synchronize with an LDES with relative urls
-The test verifies that the LDES Client can synchronize a (small subset of the) GIPOD data set.
+The test verifies that the LDES Client can synchronize a data set using relative uri's.
 It uses a context containing an LDES Server serving the fragments, a workflow containing the LDES Client and a http sender and a message sink backed by a data store (mongodb).

-The server (http://localhost:9011) is seeded by a subset of the GIPOD dataset.
+The server (http://localhost:8080) is seeded by a subset of the mobility-hindrances dataset.

 ## Test Setup
 > **Note**: if needed, copy the [environment file (.env)](./.env) to a personal file (e.g. `user.env`) and change the settings as needed.
 If you do, you need to add ` --env-file user.env` to each `docker compose` command.